NtsFranz/EchoStats/Overlays/dome/README.md

 - Live disc trail
 - Goal explosions
 - Live joust graphs
+- Multiple VDO.ninja cameraperson views embedded into a single browser source with branded styling
 - Automatic OBS installation as part of Spark (for casters only)

 Examples: